 Voice Search Optimization:

-With voice searches like “What does WTV mean?” becoming more common, abbreviations and acronyms are well-suited to quick answers.
+Voice searches like “What does it mean? are becoming more common, making abbreviations and acronyms ideal for quick answers.

-When someone asks their device, “What does WTV stand for?” a well-optimized blog with simple, conversational language will have a greater chance of showing up as a top result.
+When someone asks their device, “What does it stand for?” a well-optimized blog with simple, conversational language will have a better chance of appearing as a top result.

 Final Thoughts: